 Betterhelp is available across the world on desktop or mobile (iOS/Android).
 Below, I will describe and rate the main features of this therapy app out of five stars.

 A concerted effort is made to ensure you’re paired with the best online therapist for your needs.

 Once you’ve registered an account, you’ll be prompted to complete a 25-point questionnaire.
 These questions cover a few personal details, the basics of your current mental health situation and your preferences for working with an online therapist.

 A therapist will be chosen for you within a day based on your answers.

 However, if you prefer, you can visit the Betterhelp website and manually select your own therapist among the Betterhelp counselors.
 It isn’t made clear that option is available, but there is nothing stopping you from doing this.

 Once your therapist has been selected, you’re prompted to pay for your service.

 The option to apply for financial aid is clearly presented to you, and it only takes a couple of minutes to do so.
 It only requires a few details about your household income.
 Your eligibility for financial aid is decided within seconds.

 Once you’ve paid for your service, you’ll be granted access to a private chat room with your therapist.
 Here, you can begin to organise the best time and date for your first live session.

 Simplicity is a key feature of the Betterhelp desktop and mobile app.
 Everything is centred around the private chat room with you and your therapist.
-This is where you’ll organise and conduct your online counseling sessions.
+This is where you’ll organise and conduct your online counseling sessions with licensed professional counselors.